DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/calibration/3d-circle-board-calibration.rst

     :align: center
 |

-Inside the node, the operator can select the source type they want for loading the bag file.
-If the operator chooses to load a file from Numbered, then it is necessary to define the parameter in the ADDITIONAL SETTINGS.
+Inside the node, you can select the source type they want for loading the bag file.
+If you choose to load a file from Numbered, then it is necessary to define the parameter in the ADDITIONAL SETTINGS.

 .. image:: circle-calibration-image/12Reader_node2.png
     :width: 100%
     :align: center
 |

 All bag files will be accumulated in the first Calibration node.
-The operator should set up the number of rows, cols, spacing of the chessboard correctly to avoid mismatching between the bag file and the real board.
+You_ should set up the number of rows, cols, spacing of the chessboard correctly to avoid mismatching between the bag file and the real board.

 .. image:: circle-calibration-image/11Calibration.png
     :width: 100%
     :align: center
 |

 The second Calibration node will generate the final yml used for the future application.
-The operator needs to name the file by typing in the File Name section.
+You_ needs to name the file by typing in the File Name section.

 **Large Circle method**

-The operator can also select the Use large circle orientation function.
+You_ can also select the Use large circle orientation function.
 However, it is still necessary to make sure to config the number of rows, columns, spacing between each row and column correctly.

 .. image:: circle-calibration-image/13Using_large_circle.png
     :width: 100%